Rainberry, Inc.: History

 The company was founded in 2004 by Bram Cohen and Ashwin Navin, and became the inventor of "μtorrent and BitTorrent software and a pioneering San Francisco company in decentralized peer-to-peer file sharing technology."
 According to the San Francisco Times at its peak, BitTorrent in the early 2010s had up to a quarter billion active monthly users, while its protocol "accounted for virtually half of file-sharing bandwidth on the Internet."

 Tron, a cryptocurrency startup, acquired Rainberry in 2018, with Tron later introducing BTT, a BitTorrent cryptocurrency token.
 The token aimed to help monetize Rainberry's software, which had been supported by advertising in the user interface since its inception.

 In early 2023 Rainberry Inc. closed its San Francisco headquarters in the Financial District and laid off 92 employees.
-In March 2023, Sun served as CEO of Rainberry, Tron, and Peiwo simultaneously.
+In March 2023, Justin Sun served as CEO of Rainberry, Tron, and Peiwo simultaneously.

 In March 2023, the SEC sued Tron founder Justin Sun, the Tron foundation, the BitTorrent Foundation, and Rainberry Inc. over the sale of TRX and BTT tokens, and over the debate as to whether they counted as unregistered crypto asset securities.